Welcome to the Local Governoring Body (LGB) section.

 Cranbourne is part of The Hoddesdon School Trust, which comprises three schools - Cranbourne, Roselands Primary and The John Warner Secondary School.
 As such there are several layers of governance.
 This page tells you about the Local Governing Body of Cranbourne.

-Coming soon: The Hoddesdon School Trust website where you can learn more about governance of the whole Trust.
+Visit the The Hoddesdon School Trust website where you can learn more about governance of the whole Trust.

 If you would like to know more about becoming a governor, please come in and see us.

 The Chair of the LGB can be contacted through the school office.

 Parents - Beatrice Ramelle-Rigollet (Sept 2016- August 2020)

 Staff - Lynne Bennett (Sept 2016- August 2020),